harsha20032020/harsha20032020/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=harsha20032020.harsha20032020)

 I am a Computer Science Undergraduate at IIIT Hyderabad.
-I love programming, reading, playing games and traveling.
+I love programming, reading, playing games and travelling.

 As a CS Undergraduate ,I love competitive coding and a little bit of web development.